awsdocs/amazon-eks-user-guide/doc_source/fargate-profile.md

 ## Creating a Fargate profile<a name="create-fargate-profile"></a>

 This topic describes how to create a Fargate profile\.
-AWS Fargate with Amazon EKS isn't available in AWS GovCloud \(US\-East\) and AWS GovCloud \(US\-West\)\.
 You also must have created a Pod execution role to use for your Fargate profile\.
 For more information, see [Amazon EKS Pod execution IAM role](pod-execution-role.md)\.
 Pods that are running on Fargate are only supported on private subnets with [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) access to AWS services, but not a direct route to an Internet Gateway\.
 This is so that your cluster's VPC must have private subnets available\.
 You can create a profile with `eksctl` or the AWS Management Console\.

 This procedure requires `eksctl` version `0.162.0` or later\.
 You can check your version with the following command: